APIDevTools/swagger-cli/README.md

 If you don't specify the `--output-file` option, then the bundled API will be written to stdout, which means you can pipe it to other commands.

+The result of this method by default is written as JSON.
+It can be changed to YAML with the `--type` option, by passing the `yaml` value.

 ```bash
 swagger-cli bundle [options] <file>